aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 # AWS IP Overview

 To configure the AWS IP, double click on the AWS IP in the Block Diagram (BD) after the IP Integrator Block Diagram is created.
-This is discussed in the [Vivado HLx AWS Tutorials and Examples](./AWS_Tutorials_Examples.md).
+This is discussed in the [Vivado HLx AWS Tutorials and Examples](./IPI_GUI_Examples.md).

-When the Re-customize IP GUI appears, four catagories appear for IP configuration.
+When the Re-customize IP GUI appears, four categories appear for IP configuration.

 ## Enable IP Interfaces